MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-planning-supplies-automatically.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
-ms.date: 09/07/2017
+ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: d7fb34e1c9428a64c71ff47be8bcff174649c00d
+ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
-ms.openlocfilehash: f58f7572c2991bd4b30dca5e0c48499b36538f77
+ms.openlocfilehash: 82b61f468b7b0f5f8a5f8406b6df369db41a6ded
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 09/28/2018

 ---
 # <a name="walkthrough-planning-supplies-automatically"></a>Walkthrough: Planning Supplies Automatically
 Phrases like “run planning” and “run MRP” refer to the calculation of the master production schedule (MPS) and the material requirements plan (MRP) based on actual and forecasted demand.

--   MPS is the calculation of a master production schedule based on actual demand and the production forecast.
+-   MPS is the calculation of a master production schedule based on actual demand and the demand forecast.
 The MPS calculation is used for end items that have a forecast or a sales order line.
 These items are called "MPS items" and are identified dynamically when the calculation starts.
--   MRP is the calculation of material requirements based on actual demand for components and the production forecast on the component level.
+-   MRP is the calculation of material requirements based on actual demand for components and the demand forecast on the component level.
 MRP is calculated only for items that are not MPS items.
 The overall purpose of MRP is to provide time-phased formal plans, by item, to supply the right item at the right time, in the right place, in the right quantity.

  The planning algorithms used for both MPS and MRP are identical.
 The planning algorithms use netting, reuse of existing supply orders, and action messages.
 The planning system process examines what is needed or will be needed (demand) and what is available or expected (supply).
 When these quantities are netted against each other, action messages are displayed in the planning worksheet.
 Action messages are suggestions to create a new supply order, change a supply order (quantity or date), or cancel an existing supply order.
 Supply orders can be production orders, purchase orders, and transfer orders.
 For more information, see [Design Details: Supply Planning](design-details-supply-planning.md).